About John Halligan

 John lost his thirteen-year-old son, Ryan, to suicide on October 7, 2003.
-At the time of his death, Ryan was a student at a middle school in Essex Junction, Vermont.
-It was revealed in much greater detail after Ryan’s death that he was ridiculed and humiliated by peers at school and on-line.
+At the time of his death, Ryan was a middle school student in Essex Junction, Vermont.
+It was revealed in much greater detail after Ryan’s death that he was ridiculed and humiliated by peers at school and online.

-In memory of his son, John spearheaded the Vermont Bully Prevention bill which was signed into law (ACT117) in May 2004 and only a few months after Ryan’s death.
-He also successfully led the passage of the law pertaining to mandatory suicide prevention education in public schools (ACT 114) in April 2006.
+In memory of his son, John spearheaded the Vermont Bully Prevention bill, signed into law (ACT117) in May 2004 and only a few months after Ryan’s death.
+He also successfully led the law's passage on mandatory suicide prevention education in public schools (ACT 114) in April 2006.